 - The archetype is most helpful when it is used ahead of any problems, to see how the cumulative effects of continued success might lead to future problems

-- Use the archetypes to explore questions such as “What kinds of pressures are building up in the organisation as a result of growth?”
+- Use the archetypes to explore questions such as “What kinds of pressures are building up in the organization as a result of growth?”

 - Look for ways to relieve pressures or remove limits before success blows over – may need to consider slowing down the growth to hive resources long enough to overcome the limits